JMWebDevelopment/JM-Live-Blog/readme.txt

 3. The live blog in action inside of a post.

 == Changelog ==
+= 1.4 =
+- Added the JM Live Blog Gutenberg block.
+- Tested with WordPress 5.3.

 = 1.3.2 =
-= Fixed: Issue with submenu items in the admin menu not showing on hover.
+- Fixed: Issue with submenu items in the admin menu not showing on hover.
-= Tested with WordPress 4.9.
+- Tested with WordPress 4.9.

 = 1.3 =
 - Added: Support to show live blog on pages as well as posts.